-Specific allocation priorities for the PY50 Annual Action Plan include those activities that focus on continuing efforts to improve many of the parks throughout the City.
-Eligible high-impact CDBG activities such as the Microenterprise Business Grant Program and small business technical assistance will have higher priority including the addition of the Fitchburg Redevelopment Authority's Grant program to our Urban Renewal District.
-We will continue our efforts to assist the Low-Income and homeless population throughout the city with Public Services of which include Homelessness Prevention efforts, Street outreach, Family homeless shelter, the continued use of the Mayor's Energy Fund, and Serving Fitchburg through Partnership with the Spanish American Center.
-A list of specific PY50 priorities by goal type is outlined below; each activity is consistent with the priority needs established in the 2022-2026 Consolidated Plan.
+Specific allocation priorities for the PY51 Annual Action Plan include those activities that focus on continuing efforts to improve many of the parks throughout the City.
+Eligible high-impact CDBG activities such as the Microenterprise small business technical assistance will have higher priority.
+We will continue our efforts to assist the Low-Income and homeless population throughout the city with Public Services of which include Homelessness Prevention efforts, Street outreach, Family homeless shelter, the one-to-one Mentoring for Fitchburg Youth, and the continued support our YMCA Spartacus programming, the transportation to the Boys and Girls Club of Fitchburg and Leominster for our resident students, and the continued use of the Mayor's Energy Fund.
+A list of specific PY51 priorities by goal type is outlined below; each activity is consistent with the priority needs established in the 2022-2026 Consolidated Plan.

 - Public Facility Improvements

 - Public Services

 - Economic Development

 - Emergency Shelter Program

 - Rehabilitation and Preservation

+- Demolition/Clearance

 - Development and Acquisition

-HUD is allocating approximately \$919,836 in CDBG funds and \$429,782 in HOME funds in PY50.
+HUD is allocating approximately \$919,836 in CDBG funds and \$429,782 in HOME funds in PY51.
 There is also roughly \$1.7 million available in HOME ARP funds.
-Per HUD regulations, \$137,500 of the CDBG allocation is slated to public services and \$183,867 is slated to Administration and Planning; \$42,978 of the HOME allocation is slated to Administration and Planning, and the remainder of CDBG funds will be used directly to benefit LMI persons and residents of LMI areas.
+Per HUD regulations, \$135,500 of the CDBG allocation is slated to public services and \$183,867 is slated to Administration and Planning; \$42,978 of the HOME allocation is slated to Administration and Planning, and the remainder of CDBG funds will be used directly to benefit LMI persons and residents of LMI areas.